Eating in the Rome just got a lot more epic.

 Developed by head chef Giulio Terrinoni, Per Me prides itself on a cuisine built from its daily sourced, and raw ingredients.
 An understated elegance belies the assertive flavours of his seasonal creations, and the essence of the winter season can be captured in his Christmas Eve, Christmas Dinner, and New Year’s Eve menus.

-Raw beef straccetti with pear chutney, marinated rabbit, and calamari lasagna prove an alliance between the conventional and the creative.
+broccoli, chestnuts, black truffle, Fettuccine yellow and green hare, juniper, smoked pecorino prove an alliance between the conventional and the creative.
 Pour through more tantalising choices on Per Me’s dedicated site.

 8. Fernanda Osteria